Movers and SHAKERS

 Debt Ceiling Season’s Impact on Stocks and U.S. Credit Ratings

 The debt ceiling wrestling match and the U.S. Treasury’s inability to meet the responsibilities of the U.S. Government are likely to cause higher market volatility in the coming months.
-The suspension of debt limits has just expired, and a note from Janet Yellen is about to make a lot of people concerned.
+The suspension of debt limits has just expired, this kicks off the 2021 season, and a note from Janet Yellen is about to make a lot of people concerned.

 The debt ceiling (statutory debt limit) is the maximum amount of debt the United States can have outstanding in Treasury debt.
 The limit had been suspended in March of 2020 to keep the economy afloat by raising money through debt for businesses and individuals.
 The suspension was not indefinite and has recently expired.

 The balance in the Treasury General Account (TGA), which is effectively the checking account for bill paying by the US government, has plunged from $1 trillion at the end of April, to $435 billion this week (August 12).
 This steep plunge in altitude was required to comply with the end of the statutes' hiatus.
 In January, the Secretary of the Treasury Yellen said it would draw down the TGA from its then level of $1.6 trillion to $500 billion by this summer.
 On August 1, the existing debt ceiling became effective.
 According to the letter Yellen wrote to the House Speaker and Senate leaders there are immediate expenses that won’t be able to get paid.

 In this letter to Congress concerning the US meeting entitlement obligations, Yellen spelled out to Congress some “extraordinary measures,” the Treasury will take to keep the US from defaulting.
 The three large government-funded retirement systems topped her list:

 -The Government Securities Investment Fund (G Fund) of the Thrift Savings Fund that are part of the Federal Employees’ Retirement System.